 C. Reducing costs and waste

-Inefficiency often leads to wasted materials, time, and labor.
-However, a production workflow helps identify and remove this waste by optimizing raw material use and preventing interruptions.
+Inefficiency leads to wasted materials, time, and labor.
+A good workflow helps you spot and cut that waste โ by tightening how raw materials are used and preventing interruptions.
+This idea is at the core of lean manufacturing principles that many PH factories are now adopting.
 With better planning and quality control, you can avoid excess inventory, cut rework, and increase profitability.
+Tracking exactly where your money goes starts with a clear production cost report that breaks down materials, labor, and overhead.

 D. Improving visibility and control

 A well-documented workflow gives managers full visibility to track orders, see each production stage, and anticipate delays.
 This clarity speeds up data-driven decisions.
-Moreover, using a centralized system like HashMicro Manufacturing Software enables real-time monitoring through interactive dashboards.
+A centralized system also helps you monitor the workflow through interactive dashboards.

 E. Facilitating business scalability